yuliia-naumeniuk/country-email-analysis/README.md

-# Country Email Activity Analysis
+# Email Marketing Performance Analysis
 SQL analysis of account and email activity by country with ranking and trend metrics.

 ## Project Documentation